Itinerary

 Day 3

 Today is all about learning the ropes of glacier travel.
 After a good night’s sleep to recover from the last two days of approach, we will begin a robust day of training.
-Guides will cover important safety aspects of the climb, including glacier travel, self-arrest, crampon technique, ice axe usage, and proper rope techniques including knots.
+Guides will cover managing risk on the climb, including glacier travel, self-arrest, crampon technique, ice axe usage, and proper rope techniques including knots.
 With a break for lunch and some additional practice to follow, training will take most of the day.
 After an early dinner, we will head to bed in anticipation of a pre-dawn start for the summit, resting and recovering as much as possible.

 Day 4